Last updated on August 24th, 2024 at 06:44 pm

 3: Posture correction

-Correct posture is very important to prevent the recurrence of pain.
-In the above case which I discussed in the introduction, he must sit straight and avoid bending the lumbar region while sitting and practice the best way to sit at your desk.
+Correct posture is essential to prevent the recurrence of pain.
+In the above case I discussed in the introduction, he must sit straight, avoid bending the lumbar region while sitting, and practice the best way to sit at your desk.

-In short, we should sit on desks in such a way that there’s no bending in our neck and lower back.
-We should choose our chair in such a way that our lower back will get good support.
+In short, we should sit on desks so that there’s no bending in our neck and lower back.
+We should choose our chairs so that our lower back will get good support.

 Final word

-When working in front of the computer for long hours if we adopt the wrong posture, it will increase pain and can make the disc bulge worse.
-That is why we should learn to sit in the right way and we should also adopt it.
-I have already discussed this in detail, you may read this article.
-In short, we should sit on desks in such a way that there’s no bending in our neck and lower back.
-We should choose our chair in such a way that our lower back will get good support.
+When working in front of the computer for long hours, if we adopt the wrong posture, it will increase pain and worsen the disc bulge.
+That is why we should learn to sit in the right way and adopt it.
+I have already discussed this in detail; you can read this article.
+In short, we should sit on desks so that there’s no bending in our neck and lower back.
+We should choose our chairs so that our lower back will get good support.

-Usually, conservative management gives very good results, but if pain continues to appear consult your physician.
+Usually, conservative management gives excellent results, but if pain continues to appear, consult your physician.

 Also read: Effective chronic pain treatment using sound & electrical stimulation possible| Study